telerik/blazor-docs/getting-started/repl/intergration.md

 ### Sharing to REPL in Visual Studio

-1. Get the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TelerikInc.TelerikBlazorVSExtensions).
+1. Get the extension from the Visual Studio Marketplace:

+   * <a href="https://marketplace.visualstudio.com/items?itemName=TelerikInc.ProgressTelerikBlazorVSExtensions" target="_blank">Extension for Visual Studio 2022 for Windows</a>
+   * <a href="https://marketplace.visualstudio.com/items?itemName=TelerikInc.TelerikBlazorVSExtensions" target="_blank">Extension for Visual Studio 2019 for Windows</a>

 1. Access the command through the Context Menu: